crossplane/crossplane/docs/gitlab/gitlab-gcp.md

 -rw-r--r-- 1 user user 8913 May  3 23:24 external-dns-1.7.5.tgz
 ```

-- Render Helm chart into `yaml`, set values and apply to your GKE cluster
+- Render the Helm chart into `yaml`, and set values and apply to your GKE cluster
 ```bash
 helm template external-dns-1.7.5.tgz --name gitlab-demo --namespace kube-system  \
     --set provider=google \